balakrishnan-v/Advanced-Physical-Design-Using-Skylane-130-nm/README.md

   - And lastly necessary simulation command

 ## SPICE Simulations
+SPICE decks for CMOS inverter and checks for component connectivity of source of pmos is connected to vdd and source of nmos is connected to capacitor.
 The below code is written for an inverter
 We analyse the data with respect to time and voltage These characteristics can be called as timing constrainsts a few below are examples of how they are cateogrised :-